Dohány Street Synagogue is the largest in Europe and the second-largest one in the world. It can seat 3,000 people.

 It is also known as The Great Synagogue and as Tabakgasse Synagogue.

-Its style caught on, and synagogues built later worldwide were often designed in the same fashion.
+After its construction, its style caught on, and synagogues built later worldwide were often designed in the same fashion.

 Table of contents